jenncoop/jenncoop.github.io/about.md

 Hey!
 I'm a software developer from Vancouver, Canada.

+Currently, I'm taking a break from coding and reflecting on my experiences.
+I'll be back soon!

-I'm currently working as CTO at [bigmama.ca](http://bigmama.ca/), building out and maintaining our Ruby on Rails/Spree Commerce application (among other things like making coffee, and hi5-ing everyone).
+I was previously the CTO at [bigmama.ca](http://bigmama.ca/), where the team and I built out and maintained our Ruby on Rails/Spree Commerce application.

 I co-organize the [Code and Coffee (Vancouver) Meetup](http://www.meetup.com/Code-Coffee-Vancouver/), which is meant to help developers carve out time to work on personal projects.